 Sega carries these answers to his studio where he creates tangible solutions.
 His machines and tools are at the ready for whatever the answer is.

-A bottle cage, a computer mount, a chain catcher.
+A bottle cage, a computer mount, a chain catcher a saddle.
 If you didn't identify a cycling context, you'd still recognise each items beauty.

 Andrea states that he makes "premium product with an artisanal quality.”
 But somehow, as true as this is, his words are modest in encapsulating his profession.
 To expand his sentiments, I'd add,